honeymessages/honeymessages-framework/README.md

 5. Run the startup script `./scripts/full-restart.sh`.

-Please note that step 2 includes a 58 MB download, which may take a few minutes on the VM.
+Please note that the download step includes a 58 MB download, which may take a few minutes on the VM.
 Afterwards, the containers should appear in `docker ps`.

 The running framework should now be reachable via browser by using the PETS VM’s hostname.
 Visit `http://<DOMAIN>-docker.artifacts.measurement.network/` like this or with arbitrary path to reach a honey page.
 Visit `http://<DOMAIN>-docker.artifacts.measurement.network/api/` to see the API starting page.
 Remember that default login is set to username “honey” and password “messages” and that you can find the login button on the top right.